doobah/icepack/README.md

 - For each type:
   - The type's assembly qualified name [string]
   - Whether the type has a parent [bool]
+  - if the object is a string:
+    (Empty)
+  - if the object is a dictionary:
+    - The size of a key [int]
+    - The size of an item [int]
+  - if the type is an array, list, hashset:
+    - The size of an item [int]
+  - if the type is none of the above:
+    - The size of the type [int]
   - The number of serializable fields in the type [int]
   - For each field:
     - The field name [string]
+    - The size of the field in bytes [int]
 - The number of objects [int]
 - A flag stating whether the root object is a reference type [bool]
 - For each reference-type object, include some metadata used to pre-instantiate the object: